xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Cross-entropy.md

 <br>

 Now imagine that we have the number of bits for any event x determined by the same distribution, but the distribution/frequency of events changes.

-That basically changes the average cost per event x.
+That basically changes the resulting average cost per event x for this configuration.

 <br>